eclipse-bluechi/bluechi/doc/man/hirte.conf.5.md

 - `stderr-full`
 - `journald`

+By default `journald` is used as the target.

 #### **LogIsQuiet** (string)

 If this flag is set to `true`, no logs are written by hirte.
+By default the flag is set to `false`.

 ## Example